St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Equations of Motion: Coupled (but Equivalent) (Anti-)BRST Invariant Lagrangian Densities

-The above kinds of EL-EoM can be derived from the Lagrangian density ${\cal L}_{\bar B}$, too.
-These equations of motion are
+The above kinds of EL-EoMs can be derived from the Lagrangian density ${\cal L}_{\bar B}$, too.
+These equations of motion are:

-It is quite straightforward to note that the above EL-EoMs [cf. Eqs (24) and (25)] are {\it equivalent} on the submanifold of the Hilbert space of the quantum fields where the CF-type conditions (22) are satisfied.
-Let us take one example to corroborate this claim.
+It is quite straightforward to note that the above EL-EoMs [cf. Eqs (31) and (32)] are {\it equivalent} on the submanifold of the Hilbert space of the quantum fields where the CF-type conditions (29) are satisfied.
+Let us take an example to corroborate this claim.
 The equation of motion w.r.t. $\Phi_{\mu\nu}$ fields from ${\cal L}_{B}$ and ${\cal L}_{\bar B}$ can be subtracted from each-other to yield the following explicit expression:

-Now it is elementary to check that the substitution of the CF-type restrictions: $B_{\mu\nu} + \bar B_{\mu\nu} = \partial_\mu \phi_\nu - \partial_\nu \phi_\mu, \, B_\mu + \bar B_\mu = \pm m\, \phi_\mu - \partial_\mu \, \phi$ in the above equation establishes that the equations of motion, derived from ${\cal L}_{B}$, and ${\cal L}_{\bar B}$, are {\it equivalent} on the submanifold in the Hilbert space of quantum fields which is defined by the CF-type restrictions.
-Similarly, it can be seen that all the equations of motion (24) and (25) are {\it equivalent}.
+Now it is elementary to check that the substitution of the CF-type restrictions: $B_{\mu\nu} + \bar B_{\mu\nu} = \partial_\mu \phi_\nu - \partial_\nu \phi_\mu, \, B_\mu + \bar B_\mu = \pm m\, \phi_\mu - \partial_\mu \, \phi$ in the above equation establishes that the equations of motion, derived from ${\cal L}_{B}$ and ${\cal L}_{\bar B}$, are {\it equivalent} on the submanifold in the Hilbert space of quantum fields which is defined by the CF-type restrictions.
+Similarly, it can be seen that all the equations of motion (31) and (32) are {\it equivalent}.

-We end this section with the following {\it final} remark.
-One can deduce some very beautiful equations from the {\it ones} that have been obtained as the EL-EoMs from ${\cal L}_{ B}$ and ${\cal L}_{\bar B}$.
-For instance, we observe that the following equations
+We end this section with the following {\it final} remarks.
+First of all, one can deduce some very beautiful equations from the {\it ones} that have been obtained as the EL-EoMs from ${\cal L}_{ B}$ and ${\cal L}_{\bar B}$.
+For instance, we observe that the following